-- (a) Uniform: Beginning in the Fall of 2011 for first level students, the LCC Student Nurse's uniform is a teal top, and teal green pants.
+- (a) Uniform: Beginning in the Fall of 2012, all LCC Student Nurses uniforms will be a teal top, and teal green pants.
 Uniforms must be purchased through the LCC bookstore store.
 LCC student identification/badge is required to be embroidered/attached on scrub tops for use in clinical facilities.
 Exceptions to clinical dress are made as dictated by clinical site (i.e. community mental health).
 Only white shoes will be permitted (no sandals or open shoes).
 Shoe-strings must be white and clean.
 The official LCC ID badge must also be worn.
 If an undershirt is worn under the scrub top, it must be white.
 Only a white sweater without a hood or lab coat can be worn for warmth. - (b.)
 Fingernails: Natural nails must be clean, trimmed, smooth and neat and not interfere with safe client care.
 Clear nail polish is permitted.
 Artificial nails are prohibited due to danger of transmitted infection. - (c.)
 Jewelry: NO jewelry is permitted other than a medical alert bracelet during clinical rotations, except for a nursing watch.
-Accessory jewelry for body piercing such as nose, tongue, lip and eyebrow rings is not permitted.
-You will be asked remove all types of jewelry prior to starting your clinical experience Bar earrings must be clear or removed.
-Tongue rings must be clear or removed.
-Gauges must be clear or removed.
-Any visual dermals will not be allowed. - (d.)
+Accessory jewelry for body piercing such as nose, tongue, lip, eyebrow rings, bar earrings, gauges are not permitted.
+You will be asked remove all types of jewelry prior to starting your clinical experience.
+Any visible dermals must be covered. - (d.)
 Hair: Hair must be shoulder length or tied back.
 Plain accessories may be used to clip hair back.
 Bangs must be pulled off face.
 Extreme hair colors must be approved by faculty. - (e.)
 Make-Up: Facial makeup must be kept simple.
 Use of perfumes/cologne is discouraged, as they may be offensive to clients.
-Contacts must be clear or natural. - (f) Tattoo Any tattoos that are visible should be covered during clinical experience. - (g.)
+Contacts must be clear or natural. - (f) Tattoo Any tattoos that are visible should be covered during clinical experience.

+(g.)
 Equipment: A stethoscope, bandage scissors, black pen (not erasable), watch with second hand, and pen light are required.